microsoft/PowerToys/README.md

 - Fix a URL - Thanks [@JeffersonQin](https://github.com/JeffersonQin)!

 **Development relevant**
-- Focusing on cleaning up backlog of issues and developing a method to aid in prioritizing. [@Dend](https://github.com/dend) and [@crutkas](https://github.com/crutkas) are partnering to see if we can develop one signal to see what we are calling 'centers of gravity'.
-Will be a useful tool.
+- Focusing on cleaning up backlog of issues and developing a method to aid in prioritizing. [@Dend](https://github.com/dend) and [@crutkas](https://github.com/crutkas) are partnering to see if we can develop one signal to see what we are calling ['centers of gravity'](https://gravity-issues.netlify.app/).
 - Our primary dev branch is now named `Main`.
 - Adjusting plugin folder structure for PT Run [#10796](https://github.com/microsoft/PowerToys/issues/10796)
 - Working on shifting our release pipeline onto same system that Windows Terminal uses.